-When you make a decision and truly commit to it, you can overcome every obstacle.
-By committing to a decision you are making a statement.
+When you make a decision and truly commit, you can overcome every obstacle.
+By committing to a decision, you are making a statement.
 You’re telling the world, “This is how it’s going to be.”

 Here’s a secret: this kind of thinking is rooted in fear.
-Any decision, no matter how small, means a change of some sort, which could lead to a significant difference in our lives or the lives of others.
-This fear of change can consume you, paralyzing you right when you need to be most decisive.
-What can you do about that?
+Any decision, no matter how small, means a change of some sort, which could lead to a significant difference in our lives and the lives of people we care about.
+This fear of change can consume you and be destructive, paralyzing you right when you need to be most decisive.
+How can you break this negative pattern?
 Be open to change instead of fearful of it.
 Acknowledge that life itself is always changing, and that by making a decision, even when you’re uncertain about it, you are taking control of your own life.

 You’re not alone in this fear.
 No one is completely certain of everything all the time.
 Those who have learned how to be decisive are just as uncertain or nervous as you; they’re just willing to make the choice.
 Maybe the decision they make turns out to be the wrong one.
 So what?
 They can learn from a wrong decision, and they usually learn quickly.
 A poor decision leads to a better one down the road, whereas no decision at all leads to stagnation.
 Nothing is going to get better.
 It may not get worse, but you certainly won’t improve matters by sitting where you are and doing nothing.
 Over time, failing to make a choice becomes a choice in itself.